NGC 6302

 NGC 6302 (also known as the Bug Nebula, Butterfly Nebula, or Caldwell 69) is a bipolar planetary nebula in the constellation Scorpius.
-The structure in the nebula is among the most complex ever observed in planetary nebulae.
-The spectrum of NGC 6302 shows that its central star is one of the hottest stars known, with a surface temperature in excess of 250,000 degrees Celsius, implying that the star from which it formed must have been very large.
+The structure in the nebula is among the most complex ever seen in planetary nebulae.
+The spectrum of Butterfly Nebula shows that its central star is one of the hottest stars known, with a surface temperature in excess of 250,000 degrees Celsius, implying that the star from which it formed must have been very large.

 The central star, a white dwarf, was identified in 2009, using the upgraded Wide Field Camera 3 on board the Hubble Space Telescope.
 The star has a current mass of around 0.64 solar masses.
 It is surrounded by a dense equatorial disc composed of gas and dust.
 This dense disc is postulated to have caused the star's outflows to form a bipolar structure similar to an hourglass.
 This bipolar structure shows features such as ionization walls, knots and sharp edges to the lobes.